cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-25-logging-to-a-database-wth-nlog.markdown

 #### Add Connection String

-Now we need to add a connection string to our configuration file for the database that we want to connect to.
+Now we need to add a connection string to our configuration file (e.g. `app.config`) for the database that we want to connect to.
 There is nothing special about this connection string, however take note of the `name` attribute because we will make reference to it later.
 In our example it is named `NLog`:

 ```xml
 <connectionStrings>